How Long Does Nyquil Last? Duration, Risks, and What to Know

 • Prostate enlargement

-NyQuil can interact with certain medications, including sedatives, tranquilizers, and MAO inhibitors (antidepressants).
+NyQuil can also interact with certain medications, including sedatives, tranquilizers, and MAO inhibitors (antidepressants).
 Mixing NyQuil with antidepressants can cause serotonin syndrome, a life-threatening condition that leads to an accumulation of serotonin.
-The symptoms of serotonin syndrome can include increased body temperature, nausea and vomiting, fast heartbeat, and hallucinations, among others.[6]
+The symptoms of serotonin syndrome can include increased body temperature, nausea and vomiting, fast heartbeat, and hallucinations, among others.[4]

 Can You Overdose on NyQuil?